 \subsection{Data}

 To assess SML, several quantum based datasets have been considered.
-The QM7 dataset totals 7'165 organic molecules up to seven heavy atoms (CONS).\cite{rupp_fast_2012, blum_970_2009} Atomization energies and structures were calculated using the Perdew-Burke-Ernzerhof hybrid functional (PBE0) level of quantum chemistry.\cite{rupp_fast_2012, blum_970_2009} The QM9\cite{ramakrishnan_quantum_2014} dataset is a hallmark benchmark in quantum machine learning.
-Containing 133'885 small organic molecules up to nine heavy atoms (CONF), properties were calculated at the B3LYP/6-31G(2df,p) level of quantum chemistry.\cite{ramakrishnan_quantum_2014} Additionally, a subset of 6'095 C$_7$O$_2$H$_{10}$ constitutional isomers has been used as a toy case.
-The Enamine REAL database is the largest enumerated database of synthetically available compounds containing over 4.5 billion molecules.\cite{enamine_real, enamine_realdb} We have chosen 1'000 random query compounds of the REAL library containing 6-21 heavy atoms.
+The QM7 dataset totals 7'165 organic molecules up to seven heavy atoms (CONS)\cite{rupp_fast_2012, blum_970_2009}.
+Atomization energies and structures were calculated using the Perdew-Burke-Ernzerhof hybrid functional (PBE0) level of quantum chemistry\cite{rupp_fast_2012, blum_970_2009}.
+The QM9\cite{ramakrishnan_quantum_2014} dataset is a hallmark benchmark in quantum machine learning.
+Containing 133'885 small organic molecules up to nine heavy atoms (CONF), properties were calculated at the B3LYP/6-31G(2df,p) level of quantum chemistry\cite{ramakrishnan_quantum_2014}.
+Additionally, a subset of 6'095 C$_7$O$_2$H$_{10}$ constitutional isomers has been used as a toy case.
+The Enamine REAL database is the largest enumerated database of synthetically available compounds containing over 4.5 billion molecules\cite{enamine_real, enamine_realdb}.
+We have chosen 1'000 random query compounds of the REAL library containing 6-21 heavy atoms.
 For training, we used the Enamine REAL building blocks, which encompass over 128'856 compounds that are used to synthesize the Enamine REAL dataset.
 We applied a SMILES\cite{weininger_smiles_1988} standardization protocol and filtered all compounds containing B, Si or Sn elements, yielding a total number of 124'440 compounds.
 3D coordinates and conformers for all compounds were generated with ETKDG\cite{riniker_better_2015}.
 A maximum of 25 conformers were further relaxed using GFN2-xTB\cite{bannwarth_gfn2-xtbaccurate_2019} and corresponding Boltzmann weights obtained through energy rankings.
-As a training label, free energies of solvation were computed using the Reaction-Mechanism-Generator.\cite{RMG, RMG2} We used the 2021 Berlin rent index as a dataset for apartment price prediction.\cite{BerlinMietspiegel, BerlinMietspiegel2} The rent index contains 397’519 addresses, building age brackets (1918-2017) and quality of the residential location (modest, medium, good), respectively.
-We used the building age and residential quality to generate synthetic apartment prices drawn from a Gaussian distribution of the respective rent index bracket.
+As a training label, free energies of solvation were computed using the Reaction-Mechanism-Generator\cite{RMG, RMG2}.